RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 ### More on filtering

-Filter currently is done uppon applying to a specific field the sample mode <ins>Mean</ins>.
+Filter currently is done upon applying to a specific field the sample mode <ins>Mean</ins>.
 There are multiple types of filters for example:

 #### Filter types